bpartner/dto/README.md

 ```

-Transform your DTO to array or flat array with
+Transform your DTO to array or flat array.

 ```php
 $array = $dto->toArray();